What is the USMLE Step 1?

 For computer-based examinations, including the USMLE Step 1, Step 2 and Step 3 examinations, you are not allowed to bring any personal items except soft-foam earplugs without strings.
 If you want to bring soft-foam earplugs to the testing room, you need to remove them from the packaging and have them inspected by the test center staff.
 You must leave the soft-foam earplugs at your workstation during all breaks.

-What is the passing score for Step 1?/What is needed to pass?
+What is the passing score on Step 1?

 Since January 1, 2018, the recommended Step 1 minimum passing score changed from 192 to 194.
 This change affected examinees who took a Step 1 examination after January 1, 2018.
 The USMLE scores for all three steps range from 1 to 300.
 As the content and format of each exam changes over time, comparisons should not be made of individual scores separated in time by more than 3 - 4 years (see also USMLE score interpretation guidelines).